-A POS system can enable you to find what you’re selling the most when you’re selling it and who you’re selling it to — data that can be used to make fact-driven decisions to boost your business.
+A POS system can enable you to find what you’re selling the most when you’re selling it, and to who you’re selling it — data that can be used to make fact-driven decisions to boost your business.
 The hardware you choose will impact what your Point of Sale system can and how you use it.

-The system that you choose needs to be easy for employees to use. iPad-based Point of Sale systems are the go-to solution – Apple is so successful because their software is designed to be easily graspable and reliable.
+The system that you choose needs to be easy for employees to use. iPad-based Point of Sale systems are the go-to solution – Apple is so successful because its software is designed to be easily graspable and reliable.

 They’re also far easier to service.
-If your touchscreen till breaks down, then you will have to pay for a repairer to come out and service it — or even replace the whole system.
-By contrast, if the iPad that you’re using as a Point of Sale stops working, you can download your Point of Sale app to another iPad and use that instead.
+If your touchscreen breaks down, you will have to pay for a repairer to come out and service it — or even replace the whole system.
+By contrast, if the iPad you’re using as a Point of Sale stops working, you can download your Point of Sale app to another iPad and use that instead.

 iPads are easily portable — or, if security is a concern, you can opt for a secure iPad stand that screws into your countertop, making it as close to theft-proof as possible.

-Pretty much every modern card terminal comes with NFC capabilities, meaning they can accept payment using contactless cards and phone-based payment systems like Apple Pay and Google Pay.
+Every modern card terminal comes with NFC capabilities, meaning they can accept payment using contactless cards and phone-based payment systems like Apple Pay and Google Pay.

 Another thing to remember is whether your card terminal is integrated with your Point of Sale system.
 If it is, you can send payment details directly from your iPad to your card reader — if not, you’ll have to type in each transaction manually.
 Integrated payments are a real help if you’re in a fast-paced environment with lots of manyto process.